rikchilvers/zledger/README.md

 # zledger

 zledger is a command-line tool to manage your finances.
-It aims to combine the simplicity of plain text accounting software such as ([h](https://github.com/simonmichael/hledger))[ledger](https://github.com/ledger/ledger) with built in envelope budgeting akin to [YNAB](https://www.youneedabudget.com/).
+It aims to combine the simplicity and power of plain text accounting software such as ([h](https://github.com/simonmichael/hledger))[ledger](https://github.com/ledger/ledger) with built in envelope budgeting akin to [YNAB](https://www.youneedabudget.com/).

 ## Goal